samyipsh/tp/docs/UserGuide.md

 ### Field

-A field is specific information of a person in NetworkUS's contact list like phone number.
+A field is specific information of a contact in NetworkUS's contact list like phone number.

 <div style="page-break-after: always;"></div>